IBM/operator-for-redis-cluster/docs/docs/home.md

 ## Overview

-This project contains two Helm charts, namely `operator-for-redis-cluster` and `icm-redis-cluster`.
+This project contains two Helm charts, namely `operator-for-redis` and `node-for-redis`.
 The first chart deploys the Redis operator, `RedisCluster` Custom Resource Definition (CRD), and various other k8s resources.
 The second chart deploys the `RedisCluster` resource and various other k8s resources.
 Each node in the Redis cluster runs in its own Pod.
 Upon startup, each node joins the cluster as a primary node with no slots.
 See the cluster representation in the diagram below:

 ![Initial state](../static/images/overview_1.png)